calum-r-maclellan/PyTorch-CellSegmentation/README.md

 # PyTorch-CellSegmentation
-PyTorch implementation of variations in the UNet architecture for segmenting overlapped cervical cells in cytological images.
+PyTorch implementation of variations in the UNet architecture for segmenting overlapped cervical cells in cytological images (ISBI'14 dataset).